len9-ph/prefix-trie-tree/README.md

 # prefix(trie) tree
 imlemmentation of trie tree
-Erase func does not work
+There is now implementation for erase func